 Of important note, Berlin is also a town of artists.
 Berlin has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Berlin’s character.

-Berlin is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Berlin is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Berlin is a very ethnically-diverse town.
 The people who call Berlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berlin residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Berlin include Irish, English, Italian, and Polish.